demix007/Capstone1-Project-Style-Conference/README.md

 # HTML/CSS & JavaScript capstone project - Conference Page

-> This project is a final capstone project for HTML/CSS & JavaScript.
+This project is a final capstone project for HTML/CSS & JavaScript.
+It features a gathering of all national cristian community where believers all over Nigeria to gather in His presence, to celebrate, feast, and connect.

 In this capstone project I built an online website for a conference using Cindy's design on Behance, but I personalized the content.

 ## Built With

+- HTML
+- CSS
-- HTML, CSS & JAVASCRIPT.
+- JAVASCRIPT.

 ## Live Demo